An Experience of Marriage Counselling

 Rachel then asked Hamish and Carolyn to complete some simple questionnaires which included questions about their values and beliefs, relationship history, religious beliefs, health and sexual history.

 When Carolyn and Hamish began talking about their marriage, Rachel was careful to allow each of them to speak without being interrupted by the other.
 She explained that this was their time to talk and that this would be a standard ground rule for all their marriage sessions.
+Special emphasis was placed on the importance of “active listening”, which results in more satisfying and rewarding interactions between partners (2).
 As Carolyn and Hamish talked, Rachel suspected that they had allowed their concerns for other parts of their life to supersede their relationship with each other.
 However, she wanted them to define the problem since they were the experts on their own relationship and they would be doing the work to restore their life to what they desired.
-Given the opportunity to take control of their own therapy, Hamish and Carolyn came to recognize that their problem was that they were not giving their relationship as much import as other aspects of their life.
+Given the opportunity to take control of their own therapy, Hamish and Carolyn came to recognize that their problem was that they were not giving their relationship as much importance as other aspects of their life.
 They also both agreed that they wanted this to change.

 Rachel asked them to write a page on what they ideally wanted their relationship to be like when they completed marriage counselling.
 She asked them to envision their perfect relationship without any of the problems they considered to be present at the moment.
 She asked that they complete this assignment in the week before the next session.